MEnvSci Environmental Science with a Year Abroad / Course details

 Scholarships and bursaries

 Students who achieve AAA at A-level (or equivalent) will be awarded our prestigious William Boyd Dawkins Scholarship.
-To be eligible, offer holders will need to have attended a School UCAS visit day and put Manchester as their firm choice.
+To be eligible, offer holders will need to have attended a department UCAS visit day and put Manchester as their firm choice.
 Successful recipients will receive a one-off payment of £1000 during their first year of study.

 We teach our practical sessions in custom-designed, well-equipped laboratories with enough space for you to have your own microscope and work comfortably on your own or in a group.